VikentiosVitalis/human_computer_interaction/README.md

 3rd Axe: Connectivity

-One of the main connectivity tools we used, is the GPS, with the help of which the user is able to find the best parking slot in the nearby area.
+One of the main connectivity tools we used, is the GPS, with the help of which the user is able to find the best parking lot in the nearby area.

+# Project description:
+The app is named EasyParking, its category is 'Map and Navigation' with the punchline being 'No parking lot, No problem'.
+Both smartphone and tablet users are able to install this app.
+The main purpose is to diminish the time needed to find free parking space in accordance with their current position and have access to amazing gifts.
+The users have to be able to login and register, choose private or public parking.
+Last but not least, they have to be able to see a list with all the needed information to find which parking suits best their interests.

 # Human Computer Interaction - Creation Team - 100: